 In this blog post, I covered a quest on how you can get started as a freelance writer.
-What Freelance Writer, The most common mistakes freelancers make when starting out, skills you need to practice to become a successful writer, and freelance platforms you can start with while you build your portfolio.
+What are the most common mistakes freelancers make when starting out, skills you need to practice to become a successful writer, and freelance platforms you can start with while you build your portfolio.

-There is a lot of content out there about what a great freelance writing career is.
+There is a lot of content out there about what a great self-employed writing career is.
 And they make it seem so easy.
-You simply relate to an agency, you take performances in employment exchanges, you sign up on “offer for writing” sites and life becomes wonderful: you can sit on the beach, just write and make huge amounts of money.
+You simply relate to an agency, you take performances in employment exchanges, you sign up on “offer for writing” sites and life become wonderful: you can sit on the beach, just write and make huge amounts of money.

 If this is what you think is to start a freelance writing career, then you may be looking in the wrong direction of the career.